mhtayebzadeh/ai-in-robotics-course-project-AUT2024/README.md

 5. Validate the performance of the vision system and the robot's ability to complete the task.

 Output example:

 ![Pick and Place Example](https://github.com/mhtayebzadeh/ai-in-robotics-course-project-AUT2024/blob/main/documents/images/single_arm_vacuumGripper2.gif)

 ## Python Controller for UR5e Robot

-controllers/my_controller/ur5e_vacuumGripper_camera.py
-### Overview
-The provided Python controller simplifies the access to the UR5e robot and includes methods to interact with the robot's joints, gripper, and sensors.
+The provided Python controller "my_controller/ur5e_vacuumGripper_camera.py" simplifies the access to the UR5e robot and includes methods to interact with the robot's joints, gripper, and sensors which are explained below.

 ### Methods and Functions